 With every email you send out, ensure that you measure how it performs.
 Track the clicks on the links that are within your email.
 Also, track other metrics such as your open and bounce rate.

 Corey Tyner is the owner of Phoenix Fast Sell Home Buyers.
-He is one of the top real estate investors in Arizona with over a decade of experience.
-His work has been featured on Bigger Pockets, Real Estate Agent Magazine, and several other real estate investor publications.
+He is one of the top real estate investors in Arizona, with over a decade of experience.
+His work has been featured in Bigger Pockets, Real Estate Agent Magazine, and several other real estate investor publications.

-Make sure you check our blog regularly and don’t forget to subscribe to our emails.
-Or you may want to follow up the last blog post on How to Design a Perfect Appointment Confirmation Email if you’ve missed it out.
+Make sure you check our blog regularly, and don’t forget to subscribe to our emails.
+Or you may want to follow up on the last blog post on How to Design a Perfect Appointment Confirmation Email if you’ve missed it.